-Any number of eligible players may compete for a team over the course of the tournament.
+Team rosters are limited to 10 players.
 To maximize playing time for all students, we recommend that rosters be limited to no more than 6 players per team.
 To simplify scorekeeping and to keep games running efficiently, no more than 6 students may play for a team in a particular game.

 If a single team roster has more than 6 students, we may ask the coach to consider splitting the team to fill an opening in the field if a last minute drop cannot be replaced from the waitlist.
 Coaches have no obligation to do so, but should consider the benefit of giving all of their students more playing time and reducing the overall number of byes in the tournament schedule.

 After a round robin has been completed within a pool, teams are initially ranked by win-loss record against the other teams in that pool.
 Any scrimmages between two bye teams from different pools (if applicable) or earlier games that were not designated as carry-over games are ignored.
 Unless specified otherwise, statistical tiebreakers are used to determine advancement to the next stage of the tournament.

 For teams tied at the same record, statistics are evaluated in this order, excluding overtime points: